DanielBarie/FritzingBuild/README.md

    - ```./configure```
    - ```make```
    - rename directory to `ngspice-40`
+When installing the distro package, for Ubuntu (22.04) do a `ln -s /usr/lib/x86_64-linux-gnu/libngspice.so.0 libngspice.so` in the `lib` subdir of your Fritzing installation.
+This actually is the preferred way.

  ## get/compile quazip
    - `sudo apt-get install zlib1g-dev libbz2-dev`
    - `wget https://github.com/stachenov/quazip/archive/refs/tags/v1.4.tar.gz`